marcelmaatkamp/docker-rabbitmq-amqps-mqtts/README.md

-# RabbitMQ with AMQPS and MQTTS with LetsEncrypt certificates
+# RabbitMQ with AMQPS and MQTTS with LetsEncrypt

 # Introduction